Conservative data-driven finite element framework: Data-driven finite element formulations

 where $H_0^1(\Omega)$ is a space for square-integrable scalar functions with square integrable gradient and zero value on the boundary $\Gamma_T$, i.e. $H_0^1(\Omega) = \{ u \in H^1(\Omega) \, | \, u = 0 \textrm{ on } \Gamma_T \}$.
 The unknown trial functions $T, \mathbf{q}, \lambda$ belong to the spaces shown in the ``Stronger DD'' column in \autoref{tab:spaces_compared}.

 The variational problem~\eqref{eq:variational_dd} can be discretised and solved using linear FEM.
-Here, we used hierarchical shape functions~\citep{ainsworth2003hierarchic} for both continuous ($T, \lambda$) and discontinuous ($\mathbf{q}$) field approximations, see~\citep{kulikova_data-driven_2025} for more details.
+Here, we used hierarchical shape functions~\citep{ainsworth2003hierarchic} available in MoFEM~\citep{mofemJoss2020} for both continuous ($T, \lambda$) and discontinuous ($\mathbf{q}$) field approximations, see~\ref{app:fe_strong} and~\citep{kulikova_data-driven_2025} for more details.
 To satisfy LBB stability conditions~\citep{boffi2013mixed}, the approximation orders have to be chosen as shown in~\autoref{tab:order_compare}, see the ``Stronger DD'' column.

 This stronger data-driven formulation will serve as a basis for comparison with the weaker mixed data-driven formulation introduced in the next subsection.